 Significant input has been sought over the past few years from industry legends, leading producers and buyers to ensure a new-format auction is ready to meet the demands of all wine enthusiasts and collectors.
 The selection process has also been rigorously debated by world-renowned judges, critics and influencers to ensure that the process aligns with other respected international wine auctions.

-The Cape Fine & Rare Wine Auction will be held this year on Friday 21st and Saturday 22nd May 2021 again at the beautiful and very fitting Rupert Museum in Stellenbosch.
+The Cape Fine & Rare Wine Auction will be held this year over the weekend of the 22nd May 2021 again at the beautiful and very fitting Rupert Museum in Stellenbosch.

 The following key criteria will be considered as part of the Auction’s wine line-up selection process: